 - A: Inspire by sharing real results.

 - C: Immediately get people to start thinking about their next steps.

-Session #99 does all of this, while also shedding light on a new business model that I’ve never discussed before – and to be honest, knew absolutely nothing about.
+Session #99 does all of this, while also shedding light on a new business model that I’ve never discussed before—and, to be honest, one that I knew absolutely nothing about.

 What kind of business model do they have?

 The easiest way to put it is this:

 - Buy stuff.

 - Amazon ships stuff directly to your customer for you.

 In technical terms, this is called taking advantage of Amazon’s FBA Program, FBA meaning Fulfillment-By-Amazon.
 It’s a real thing, and people are making real money with it.

 Amazon acts as a fulfillment center for your business.
 You sell stuff, they pack and ship it direct to the customer for you.
 They’ll even handle the customer service too.